puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 > Future versions of Puppet Enterprise will likely ship with this gem see: [PE-17084](https://tickets.puppetlabs.com/browse/PE-17084)

-This can be automatically installed via puppet with the following code:
+This can be automatically installed via Puppet with the following code:

 ```puppet
 package {'chloride':